UNION MUSIC VIDEOS

 All performers engaged in a music video are covered by the agreement, including actors, announcers, dancers, models, up to ten (10) background, narrators, singers, skaters, performance capture work, puppeteers, voice-over performers, swimmers and stunt performers.

-Choreographers and assistant choreographers are covered for purposes of health and retirement contributions only.
+Choreographers, assistant choreographers, and stunt coordinators are covered for purposes of health and retirement contributions only.

 This agreement does not include instrumental musicians.

 All performers employed under the agreement must be members of SAG-AFTRA in good standing.

 A 30-day “Taft-Hartley” period allows nonmembers to be employed under the agreement.

 If a performer is asked to sign any release forms, they must be provided advance notice (upon notification of audition, or engagement if no audition), and the release shall not modify or be inconsistent with anything contained in the SAG-AFTRA Music Video Agreement.
 If a performer has not been previously notified by their agent, contact them immediately before signing.
 Do not sign a release form before speaking with your agent.

 Companies need to notify performers of specific audition times